abhisekjha/steganography/README.md

 - Large files may take significant time to encode or decode and could impact browser performance.
 Optimization for handling large files efficiently is planned for future updates.

 ## Contributing
 Feel free to fork this repository and submit pull requests to contribute to its development.
-For major changes, please open an issue first to discuss what you would like to change.

 Ensure to update tests as appropriate.